fredzhang7/Astro-Diffusion/README.md

 Just a heads up, the art style in the videos are, for the most part, determined by the text-to-image model you choose, and is not influenced by Astro Stable Diffusion methods.

-Text-to-video generation for Virtual Reality, Panorama Photography, and Pan Shot are currently being developed.
+Text-to-video generation for Drone View V3, Virtual Reality, Panorama Photography, and Pan Shot are currently being developed.

 ## Examples